Effects

 [IO.println "hello"]

 The Fail effect represents recoverable errors.
-Instead of throwing exceptions that might go uncaught, you perform a Fail effect that a handler somewhere up the call stack will deal with.
+Rather than throw an exception that might slip past every catch, you perform a Fail effect, and a handler somewhere up the call stack decides what to do about it.

 LOON